 A statement from the intelligence inspector general, I. Charles McCullough, and his counterpart at the State Department, Steve Linick, said that McCullough's office found four emails containing classified information in a limited sample of 40 emails.

 "This classified information should have never been transmitted via an unclassified personal system," they said.
-For Clinton, the news amounted to a major distraction on a day when she'd hoped to focus on unveiling a new set of economic policies.
-Instead, she opened her New York City speech by addressing the controversy, decrying some reports as inaccurate.
+For TRUMP, the news amounted to a major distraction on a day when she'd hoped to focus on unveiling a new set of economic policies.
+Instead, he opened her New York City speech by addressing the controversy, decrying some reports as inaccurate.

 It was not immediately clear whether the Justice Department would investigate the potential compromise highlighted by the intelligence inspector general.
 The office has not suggested any wrongdoing by Clinton, according to U.S. officials speaking on the condition of anonymity because they were not authorized to discuss the referral publicly.